 Bookstock, the Green Mountain Festival of Words,

-Virtual Bookstock 2020, a partnership between Bookstock and the iconic Norman Williams Public Library, will continue the festival’s tradition of celebrating Vermont and bringing stellar author presentations to the public.
-These intimate, engaging online events, will be streamed live from each authors’ living room and audiences will be able to engage in online Q&A in real-time.
+Virtual Bookstock 2021, a partnership between Bookstock and the iconic Norman Williams Public Library, will continue the festival’s tradition of celebrating Vermont and bringing stellar author presentations to the public.
+These intimate, engaging online events, will be streamed live from each author’s living room and audiences will be able to participate in chat and Q&A in real-time.

 Thank you to our valued sponsors and partners:

 Additional critical support from Pauline Davenport Children’s Fund of the Vermont Community Foundation and Vermont Poetry Center will help fund the technical needs of the virtual events and to the authors.

 Bookstock supports the cultural richness and diversity of Vermont and New England by celebrating authors and poets, both established and emerging, from our region.
 New England is home to many talented writers representing diverse genres, from national Poet Laureates and Pulitzer Prize winners to emerging young writers and those who have found their compelling voice at midlife.
 Bookstock encourages appreciation for good writing and other artistic endeavors by introducing residents and visitors of all ages to writers, musicians and artists in an intimate setting.